jonocarroll/wp_content/_drafts/2018-10-16-even-more-images-as-xaxis-labels.md

 Easily two of the most popular posts on my blog are <a href="https://jcarroll.com.au/2016/06/02/images-as-x-axis-labels/">this one</a> and <a href="https://jcarroll.com.au/2016/06/03/images-as-x-axis-labels-updated/">this one</a> describing a couple of ways in which I managed to hack together using an image as a category label in a ggplot.

-There are likely many people who believe one should _never_ do such a thing, but given the popularity, it seems a lot of people aren't listening to that.
+There are likely many people who believe one should <em>never</em> do such a thing, but given the popularity, it seems a lot of people aren't listening to that.
 Good on you.

 <div style="width:100%;height:0;padding-bottom:54%;position:relative;"><iframe src="https://giphy.com/embed/bqalUGFYfyHzW" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/good-hang-breastfeeding-bqalUGFYfyHzW">via GIPHY</a></p>